Best White Rum

 Rum is a sugar cane distilled spirit that is directly influenced by terroir, tradition and technique.
 Sugar cane can be grown anywhere in the world that hosts a tropical climate, but the Caribbean was usually considered as the predominant producer of rum.

-Known as "silver" or "light" rum, white rum is light-bodied, light in color and lightly sweet in flavor.
+White rum is also known as "silver" or "light" rum.
+It is light-bodied, light in color and lightly sweet in flavor.
 As is all rum, white rum is produced from sugarcane juice and molasses, and normally has a short distillation period.
-But unlike gold, dark and aged rums that are matured in charred oak casks, white rum is mellowed in plain oak casks or stainless steel tanks for about a year, then filtered.
+But unlike gold, dark and aged rums which are matured in charred oak casks, white rum is mellowed in plain oak casks or stainless steel tanks for about a year, then filtered.
 By aging the spirit in this way, the final product remains clear.
 Rhum Agricole is produced mainly in the French West Indies.
 The main ingredient in Rhum Agricole is sugarcane, with a tasting profile defined by dry, grassy notes.
 This differs from rums produced from molasses with sweeter, vanilla flavors.

 Rum in the Americas.